 Sisters of Mercy offer $25K scholarship award for SXU students

 Upon founding Saint Xavier University (SXU) in 1846, the Sisters of Mercy endowed the institution with a benevolent mission of active compassion and high-quality education.
-In keeping with tradition, it seems only fitting the Sisters of Mercy would offer a grant to fund scholarships for qualifying students to advance their education.
-For the 2018-19 academic year, the Sisters of Mercy West Midwest Community has generously gifted SXU a $25,000 grant to support the Mercy Scholarship Program for the 2019-2020 academic year.
+In keeping with tradition, the Sisters of Mercy West Midwest Community has generously gifted SXU a $25,000 grant to support the Mercy Scholarship Program for the 2019-2020 academic year.

-Interested scholarship candidates must complete the application, which is located on the Scholarship Directory by Friday, September 14.
+Interested scholarship candidates must complete the application, which is located on mySXU, by Monday, September 2, 2019.
 Decisions regarding the recipients will be announced in October.